OstapPankevych/task-management-system/README.md

 # Tms.WebApi

 **Tms.WebApi** is a .NET 9 Web API project designed for task management.
-It leverages PostgreSQL as the primary database, RabbitMQ for messaging, and runs with full support for Docker and Docker Compose.
+It leverages PostgreSQL as the primary database, RabbitMQ for messaging (using the Outbox Pattern with .NET CAP library), and runs with full support for Docker and Docker Compose.
 Database migrations are applied automatically through a dedicated service.

 ---